Dashcam video of deadly self-driving Uber crash released

 While the Volvo XC90 SUV was in self-driving mode, Vasquez was in the car as a safety driver, who, in the event there was a malfunction or issue, could take control of the vehicle.

-In the moments before the car struck Herzberg, Vasquez was seen repeatedly looking down, seemingly toward the console area of the car, until she suddenly looked shocked at the pedestrian in front of her.
+In the moments before the car struck Herzberg, Vasquez is seen repeatedly looking down, seemingly toward the console area of the car, until she suddenly looks shocked at the pedestrian in front of her.

-Exterior video showed the Uber car driving at night when the vehicle's headlights suddenly illuminated Herzberg, who was walking her bike in the street, outside of any crosswalks.
+Exterior video shows the Uber car driving at night when the vehicle's headlights suddenly illuminate Herzberg, who is walking her bike in the street, outside of any crosswalks.

 Paramedics rushed Herzberg to a local hospital, where she died from her injuries.